armory/docs/content/en/scale-agent/release-notes/agent-plugin/agent-plug-v-0-10-0.md

 ## New

-- v0.10.0 is the minimum required Agent Plugin version if you want to use Armory Enterprise 2.27.x (1.27.x).
+- v0.10.0 is the minimum required Agent Plugin version if you want to use Armory CD 2.27.x (1.27.x).